cemery123/cemery123.github.io/_pages/about.md

   - /about.html
 ---

 My name is Zhihao Xu though you can call me hosea.
 Meanwhile i am pursuing my Phd. degree of Computer Science in South East university(SEU) and Monash Univerisity(Monash) advised by Prof. Bixin Li(SEU) and Xiaoning Du(monash).
-Before this I got my Master degree of Computer Science in DaLian Marytime University(DLMU) advised by Prof. Shikai Guo.
+Before this I got my Master degree of Computer Science in DaLian Maritime University(DLMU) advised by Prof. Shikai Guo.

 Research Focus
 ======